Sam Patch was the first true daredevil to perform in the United States. He met his match on a fateful jump from High Falls in Rochester, New York.

 by Chris Clemens

 Nearly two full centuries before Nik Wallenda was wowing crowds by tightrope walking international borders via Niagara Falls, America’s very first daredevil was getting his start.
 He would later bring his stunt show to Upstate NY just prior to his career taking a bit of a ‘plummet’ right in Rochester.

 In front of a crowd of 10,000 that week, Sam Patch’s career skyrocketed as the news hit all corners of the country of his daring feats and leaps.
 He even coined a slogan that would go on to be popular with Americans that went, “Some things can be done as well as others.”

 His first jump on November 6, 1829 began with ‘tossing’ his pet bear over the falls before he followed suit.
 Despite incorporating live animals, this daring performance didn’t really bring the audience he was hoping for.
-He upped the ante and constructed a 25 foot ladder above the falls, matching the height of his jump from a few weeks earlier in to the Niagara River.
+He upped the ante and constructed a 25 foot ladder above High Falls.
+From the highest rung this jump would match the height from a few weeks earlier at the Niagara River.

-While some local folklore claimed he was hiding in a cave at the base of the falls, that rumor was laid to rest when the frozen body of Sam Patch washed ashore the following Spring downriver near Charlotte.
+The following spring the frozen body of Sam Patch washed ashore downriver near Charlotte.
 He was interred in what is now the historic Charlotte Cemetery on River Street, though his legacy lived on and continues to be celebrated today.

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens